indust-software/ubuntu-dev-setup/README.md

-# ubuntu-dev-setup
+# Ubuntulator v0.1.0
-> Setup script that automatize creation of developer environment
+> The script for automatic preparation of Ubuntu Linux as a development environment.

 # About script